Thursday, May 5, 2011

 Singles: "All of You," "Swept Away," "Touch By Touch," "Missing You," "Telephone"

-Daryl Hall (of Hall & Oates), a fellow label mate, was one of the many production hands in Swept Away's pot.
-He and John Oates were at the peak of their powers with Big Bam Boom, also out the same year as this album from Lady Ross.
-Lending his pen, background vocals, and ear for sharp dance-pop precision, he steered the sound of the title track.
-The refreshingly tropical swirls in "Touch By Touch" were arranged just so, while the more spidery and jittery "No One Makes Me Crazy Like You" came on with alluring pressure.
+Synopsis: The salve to the sales slump of Ross, Swept Away was a multi-helmed recording that included ingredients from several producers, including Ross herself.
+It tied with Silk Electric's pop and fragmented pacing.
+"Missing You," Ross' last Top 10 pop hit, sincerely connected to the audience like her best ballads often did.
+Daryl Hall (of Hall & Oates), a label mate, was one of the hands in Swept Away's pot.
+He and John Oates were at the height of their powers with Big Bam Boom, also out the same year as Swept Away.
+Lending his pen, voice, and ear for sharp dance-pop he steered the sound of the title track.
+The tropical twitch in "Touch By Touch" and the spidery "No One Makes Me Crazy (Like You Do)" came on with alluring pressure.

 "Missing You" music video